yuribreion1/second-brain/docs/technology/github/ghf.md

   - Create a pull request to merge your new branch into the `main` branch.
 - Suppose you'd like to work with a project on GitHub, but you don't have write access to the project.
 What can you do to contribute?
   - Fork the project's repository to your GitHub account, clone the forked repository to your local machine, push changes to your repository, and submit a pull request to the target (upstream) repository.
+- What's the difference between GitHub organization accounts and GitHub personal/user accounts?
+  - Organizational accounts are shared accounts, while personal/user accounts are for individuals.
+- What's the best reason to decide to upgrade to the GitHub Enterprise product?
+  - Because you want to centrally manage users and repositories across multiple organizations.
+- What's the purpose of a team?
+  - A team is intended to reflect a company or group's structure.
+It's used to provide cascading access permissions and make it easy to notify all team members via mentions.
+- What's a function you can execute on GitHub Mobile?
+  - Manage, triage, and clear notifications from github.com

 ## Commands tested on the sandbox